Dora Maar: Relationship with Picasso

-As The Weeping Woman
+As Picasso's Muse

-Maar was Picasso's lover, subject, and muse and he painted many portraits of her.
-In the majority of these paintings, Maar was represented as a tortured, anguished woman.
+In the majority of Picasso's paintings depicting Maar, she was represented as a tortured, anguished woman.
 The most well known of these portraits is The Weeping Woman.
+She is also depicted in the painting Portrait Dora Maar, and sat as a model for his sculpture titled Monument à Apollinaire, a tribute to the late poet Guillaume Apollinaire.
 Picasso was very inspired by the tragedies of the Spanish Civil War, and he thought of Maar as a living depiction of the pain and suffering that people experienced during this time.
 Maar did not appreciate Picasso's depiction of her in this way.
 When asked about his portraits of her, she said "all portraits of me are lies.
 They're Picassos.
 Not one is Dora Maar".